ergoplatform/ergo-dex/docs/dex-blog-post.md

 ## Sell Tokens

-If the have tokens in a box we can sell them.
+If we have tokens in a box we can sell them.
 Well, at least we can create an Ask order and submit it in the order book.
-In out DEX implementation we create orders and store them directly on the Ergo blockchain.
+In our DEX implementation we create orders and store them directly on the Ergo blockchain.
 The created order in our case is a box (seller box) protected with the special _seller contract_ holding the necessary amount of ERGs (`ergAmount`).

 ```
 // Seller Contract
-// pkB: SigmaProp - public key of the seller
+// pkB: SigmaProp - public key of the seller (Bob)
 {
   pkB || {
     val knownBoxId = OUTPUTS(1).R4[Coll[Byte]].get == SELF.id